-USDA may provide additional TEFAP additional funding is provided, TDA n funding.
+USDA may provide additional TEFAP funding, most commonly for emergency or disaster situations.
+If additional funding is provided, TDA may mandate that these funds are used before standard TEFAP funding.

 Section 8 Denials and Terminations

 Disputes 2

 Application Denials

 Terminations

 Contracting Entity's Failure to Reapply

 Termination by Mutual Consent

 Termination for Cause